koddo/org-clock-statusbar-app/README.md

 See this [gif for explanation](explanation.gif?raw=true).

 # Set up

 Install the app to `~/Applications` and run it: https://github.com/koddo/org-clock-status/releases/download/1.0.0/org-clock-status.app.zip

-Then put these lines to your dotemacs.
+Put these lines to your dotemacs.

 ```
 (defadvice org-clock-in (after org-clock-status-app-in activate)